popstarmav/SOUNDBLOCK/README.md

 ---

-## 🚀 About Motion Market
+## 🚀 About SOUNDBLOCK

-**Motion Market** is a cutting-edge real-time graphics marketplace built on GLFW, delivering seamless cross-platform rendering and intuitive asset management.
+**SOUNDBLOCK** is a cutting-edge real-time graphics marketplace built on GLFW, delivering seamless cross-platform rendering and intuitive asset management.

-While **$MOIN** has officially launched, work on the **Motion Market** app is ongoing.
+While **$MOIN** has officially launched, work on the **SOUNDBLOCK** app is ongoing.
 Once completed, the platform will enable seamless integration with $MOIN, creating a powerful ecosystem where technology meets fan engagement.

 GO BUY NOW :: 3pmeQpadY1A97ouML8ky4FjE7DDjuxFLf836bgoypump